jaynguyen89/RoutinizeService/README.md

 ###### Introduction

-RoutinizeService contain **RoutinizeCore**, which is the main API that communicates with client.
+RoutinizeService contains **RoutinizeCore**, which is the main API that communicates with client.
 **RoutinizeCore** makes use of other *services* and *libraries* to separate the logics into smaller manageable sub-services.

 ###### AssistantLibrary